AlexanderMoraes7/Amamentacao/README.md

+Hello!
+This project is an task required by the Senac Collegue.
+To access the website, you will need start the UwAmp executable that run the apache server and mysql, in case if you have mysql server in your pc, will need disable it in services.
+In the database, user and password: root
+It is only possible to access the website, through criation an account that can be deleted, finally, we thank you for the opportunity!

 Olá, Esse projeto é um trabalho escolar solicitado pela faculdade Senac.
 Para acessar o site, será necessário iniciar o executável UwAmp.exe que roda o servidor apache e mysql, caso haja um servidor mysql na sua máquina, será necessário desativá-lo em serviços.
 No banco de dados, usuário e senha: root.
 Só é possível o acesso ao site, através da criação de uma conta, que pode ser deletada, por fim, agradecemos a oportunidade!